Are you looking to start a blog? Not sure if you should use WordPress vs Blogger for your blogging platform? We’ve got you covered.

 You can also connect your blog with a custom domain.
 You’ll need to register it from a third party domain registrar company for that.

-Check out Best Domain Name Registrars for 2020 for your domain registrar needs.
+Check out Best Domain Name Registrars for your domain needs.

 Ease of Use – Blogger vs WordPress